paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 **(c) Relationship to other laws**

-(1) **In general** — The grant programs authorized under sections 604 and 605 of this title shall supercede all grant programs authorized under [section 3714 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3714&num=0&edition=prelim).
+(1) **In general** — The grant programs authorized under sections 604 and 605 of this title shall supercede all grant programs authorized under section 1014 of the USA PATRIOT Act ([42 U.S.C.
+3714](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3714&num=0&edition=prelim)).22 See References in Text note below.

 (2) **Allocation** — The allocation of grants authorized under section 604 or 605 of this title shall be governed by the terms of this part and not by any other provision of law.